pearlshare/hannibal/README.md

             schema: {
                 house: {
                     type: "string",
-                    required: true // If the address object is present then it must have a 'house' key
+                    required: false, // If the address object is present then it must have a 'house' key
                     validators: {
                         bannedHouses: "Garage full of tools"
                     }